Call for Project Proposals

 Research Council members through a mid-year review in summer with a final project review in the fall.
 Principal investigators and students are urged to apply.

-Review the project requirements and budget guidelines before submitting your proposal.
-Call for proposals will open mid-January and close on April 10, 2023.
+Review the project requirements and budget guidelines before submitting your proposal by submission deadline of April 10, 2023.

 Research proposals should consider current scientific and technological challenges and common areas of interest.
 The range of topics might include: